-Data from Chinook salmon sampled at Canyon Island and in the nonlethal test and Canadian commercial fisheries will be used to estimate the number of Chinook salmon on a weekly basis passing Canyon Island.
-Diagnostic tests, as described under "Adult Abundance", for equal probability of capture and model selection will be performed where appropriate and as data become available.
+Historic run timing information and data from Chinook salmon sampled at Canyon Island, in the drift gillnet effort, in the test fishery, and Canadian fisheries (commercial and Aboriginal) will be used to estimate the number of Chinook salmon on a weekly basis passing Canyon Island.
+Diagnostic tests, as described under "Adult Abundance", for equal probability of capture and model selection will be performed where appropriate and as data becomes available.
 Inseason estimates of abundance are expected to have more potential for bias than the final estimate because:

-- a. smaller sample sizes will result in less powerful diagnostic tests, potentially resulting in incorrect model selection; - b. lack of spawning ground samples will preclude evaluation of bias in the nonlethal test and commercial fisheries samples for event 2; and - c. adjustments of \hat{n}1 (see equation 2) may be unavailable or only approximate, due to lack timely data from downstream fisheries sampling.
+- a. smaller sample sizes will result in less powerful diagnostic tests, potentially resulting in incorrect model selection; - b. lack of spawning ground samples will preclude evaluation of bias in the lethal test and commercial fisheries samples for event 2; and - c. adjustments of \hat{n}1 (see equation 2) may be unavailable or only approximate, due to the lack of timely data from downriver fisheries sampling.